 5. Ranking for the longtails

 Writing a LOT of content comes with the added bonus of being able to rank for a TON of keywords in the SERPS.
-There will be keyword and phrases you rank for that you have never seen before.
+There will be keywords and phrases you rank for that you have never seen before.

-Heck, 15% of all Google searchers are brand new to Google…so the more content you have the more likely you are to rank for a bunch of different terms, that all bring in a trickle of traffic and result in pages that bring eyeballs to your site and affiliate links.
+Heck, 15% of all Google searches are brand new to Google…so the more content you have the more likely you are to rank for a bunch of different terms, that all bring in a trickle of traffic and result in pages that bring eyeballs to your site and affiliate links.